GuillaumeDerval/INGIniousSubmit/README.md

 `SPID` always means Subproblem ID.
 Things in lower case are keywords.
 Unless noted otherwise, `LANG` is always either `java` or `python`.
+These languages are only available if the right plugin is loaded inside your IDE.

 - `SPID LANG method EXTRACT_SIGNATURE CLASS_NAME METHOD_NAME` extracts the method `METHOD_NAME` from the class `CLASS_NAME`,
   and send it to INGInious as the answer for subproblem `SPID`.